ansible/awx/CONTRIBUTING.md

 ### App structure

-All source code lives in the `/src` directory and all tests live in the `/testUtils` directory (mimicing the internal structure of `/src`).
+All source code lives in the `/src` directory and all tests are colocated with the components that they test.

 Inside these folders, the internal structure is:
+- **/api** - All classes used to interact with API's are found here.
+See [AWX REST API Interaction](#awx-rest-api-interaction) for more information.
 - **/components** - All generic components that are meant to be used in multiple contexts throughout awx.
 Things like buttons, tabs go here.
 - **/contexts** - Components which utilize react's context api.
-- **/pages** - Based on the various routes of awx.
+- **/screens** - Based on the various routes of awx.
-  - **/components** - Components that are meant to be used specifically by a particular route, but might be sharable across pages of that route.
+  - **/shared** - Components that are meant to be used specifically by a particular route, but might be sharable across pages of that route.
 For example, a form component which is used on both add and edit screens.
-  - **/screens** - Individual pages of the route, such as add, edit, list, related lists, etc.
 - **/util** - Stateless helper functions that aren't tied to react.

 #### Bootstrapping the application (root src/ files)